 Being truthful in your marketing also forces you to provide quality services, so that you can stand by your claims.

-Realise that the quality of your services or goods is the best marketing tool you have
+Realize that the quality of your services or goods is the best marketing tool you have.

 You can have a great product or service, but if you do no real marketing, the whole world may live in ignorance of what you’ve got on offer, and will subsequently not pay for the benefits you can provide.

-But it’s important to consider, too, that no amount of great marketing will help a bad product.
+But it is important to consider, too, that no amount of great marketing will help a bad product.
 It may just shift some units in the short term, then cause your reputation to fall apart soon after.